Tangkou-xiaobawang/dada-bind/README.md

 Used MIT

-The pro of exe run in win11
+The pro of exe is running on win11

-The pro of linux run in ubuntu LTS 22
+The pro of linux is running on ubuntu LTS 22